Vigen Guroian

-Vigen Guroian (born 1948) is an Orthodox Christian theologian and professor who has written widely on ethics, politics, culture, literature, education, and gardening.
+Vigen Guroian (born 1948) is an Armenian Orthodox Christian theologian and professor who has written widely on ethics, politics, culture, literature, education, and gardening.
 He taught for many years at Loyola University Maryland, St. Nersess Armenian Seminary in New York, and the University of Virginia.
 In his retirement he continues to publish, lecture, and lead seminars in North America, Europe, and the Near East.
 He lives in Culpeper, Virginia.

 Life and career

-Born in New Rochelle, New York and raised in Stamford, Connecticut, Guroian is the grandchild of Armenian immigrants who fled the genocide of Armenians in Turkey in the second decade of the last century, and in his early academic career devoted much attention to that catastrophic event.
+Born in New Rochelle, New York and raised in Stamford, Connecticut, Guroian is the grandchild of Armenian immigrants who fled the genocide of Armenians in the Ottoman Empire (1915-18).
+In his early academic career he devoted much attention to that catastrophic event.
 He studied intellectual history and rhetoric at the University of Virginia (1966-1970).
 After receiving his B.A. at UVA, he entered the army and belonged to Civil Affairs Reserve units.
-In 1978, he received his Ph.D. in Theology and Culture at Drew University where he had studied under the guiding hand of the Jewish theologian and social philosopher Will Herberg (1901-1977).
+In 1978, he received his Ph.D. in Theology and Culture at Drew University where he had studied under the Jewish theologian and social philosopher Will Herberg (1901-1977).
 Guroian married June Vranian in 1975.

 Guroian's early interest in theological ethics and politics led him to write his doctoral dissertation at Drew University, Politics and Moral Life in the Writing of Edmund Burke and Reinhold Niebuhr.
 Herberg, however, encouraged Guroian to rediscover the theological Armenian Orthodox patrimony, and Guroian's teaching, research, and writing since have placed him among the principal interpreters of Eastern and Oriental Orthodox Christianity in America.

 From 1978 to 1981, Guroian was Assistant Professor of Religious Studies at his alma mater, the University of Virginia, where he also held a post in the Center for Russian and East European Studies.

 Guroian taught at Loyola University Maryland as Professor of Theology and Ethics from 1981 to 2008, when he returned to UVA as Professor of Religious Studies in Orthodox Christianity.
 For 2010-11 he received the University of Virginia Student Council Distinguished Teacher Award.